Sunday, April 30, 2017

 Como, CO: Denver, South Park and Pacific Roundhouse

 My wife is from Denver, and I really enjoyed our trip on US-285.
 Not only the river canyon but how flat the land was later in the trip.
 I've learned that "park" means a flat area surrounded by mountains.
-So when I was thinking of model railroading, I thought about a railroad that went southeast from Denver and across this park.
+So when I was thinking of model railroading, I thought about a railroad that went southwest from Denver and across this park.
 Imagine my surprise when I learned there was a railroad that did this --- Denver, South Park and Pacific (DSP&P).
 It would be interesting how the founders had planned to go west from South Park to the Pacific.

 Larry Mangan posted